jatinraju/FlutterQuizApp/README.md

 This project is a starting point for a Flutter application.

+Description:
+	It is basically a Quiz app in which you just give answers to some questions and get the result accordingly like either you are innocent or strange.
+	Got and Check it out.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)